gsajko/blog/content/projects/part3_displaying.md

 ## Reviewing process
 Regardless of the methods of displaying tweets, I think it is crucial to have a way of looking at the results.

-It allowed me to think about new features, new ways of filtering out tweets, small fixes, etc. in an iterative matter
+It allowed me to think about new features, new ways of filtering out tweets, small fixes, etc. in an iterative matter.

 The downside - this method relies on *eyeballing*.
 This could lead to silent errors.
 One of those examples I can think of is removing tweets that could be important for me, without me noticing.